MAGICGrants/so-simple-theme/contribute/index.md

 For other donation options including cryptocurrencies and large amounts, please contact [info@magicgrants.org](mailto:info@magicgrants.org).

-MAGIC is a 501(c)3 organization based in Colorado.
+MAGIC Grants is a 501(c)3 organization based in Colorado.
 MAGIC Grants focuses on building strong cryptocurrency communities and networks.
 From educational materials and scholarships that train, attract, and inspire talent, to security audits, development, and research for public payment infrastructure, MAGIC Grants empowers cryptocurrency communities in many ways.

 You may be eligible for a charitable deduction.
 Consult with your tax adviser or the IRS to determine whether a contribution is deductible.